bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 by the Seagate Central during normal operation.
 We will call this partition the **kernel boot partition**.

-If the **first** copy of firmware is active (kernel1) then the kernel partition is located on /dev/sda1 .
+If the **first** copy of firmware is active (kernel1) then the kernel boot partition is located on "/dev/sda1" .
 Mount the kernel boot partition with the command

     mount /dev/sda1 /boot

-If the **second** copy of firmware is active (kernel2) the the kernel partition is located on /dev/sda2 .
+If the **second** copy of firmware is active (kernel2) the the kernel boot partition is located on "/dev/sda2" .
 Mount the kernel boot partition with the command

     mount /dev/sda2 /boot

-#### Make a backup copy of the original uImage
+#### Make a backup copy of the original kernel (uImage)
 Change into the /boot directory where the currently active uImage kernel file should be located and create a backup copy of the original kernel.